Written by Aanya Krishna – a grade 6 student.

 How is it related to the anti-racism protests in the USA?

-Controversy over Columbus is nothing new in America.
+a public disagreement or heated discussion. over Columbus is nothing new in America.
 For years, activists have believed that his expeditions to America prompted the colonisation and The deliberate killing of a large number of people from a pa...
 More of their ancestors.
 In fact, in recent years, many cities and states in America have replaced Columbus Day (a day celebrated to mark his arrival) with Indigenous Peoples’ Day.
 The current situation has only further aggravated this thought process.

 Written by: Aanya Krishna